-Vote411.org Learn about candidates on your ballot and what they have to say in response to League questions.
+Vote411.org Just enter your address and you can learn about candidates on your ballot and what they have to say in response to ALL of the League questions.
 Answers are in English and Spanish (where provided.)
 Candidate responses are available four weeks prior to an election.
-You can also register to vote via vote411 and find other useful election information for your state.
+You can also register to vote via VOTE411 and find other useful election information for your state.

 Research Report by LWVMC on Voters’ Guide

 A League research report shows that Voters’ Guide users are more confident than those who rely on other sources of candidate information and are also more likely to vote in every contest on the ballot.
 Read the full study to learn how delivering the Voters’ Guide to newly registered voters and voters in low-turnout precincts affected voter participation.
 (Download Report | Appendices)

 Make a Donation to Help Make the Voters’ Guide possible.